davetgerrard/GenomicLayers/README.md

 Are the factorSets strand specific?
 Could program to make searches on both strands.

 Memory.
 The multi-layer objects take up lots of memory and can be a bit slow to work with.
 Is there a way to use 'views'.
 Also, instead of retaining very long binary vectors, is it possible to use GRanges and set operations to flip ranges between 1 and 0?
 I think that might be a lot quicker than altering ranges of a BString.

+How to 'train' the system?
+	Divide into bins?
+Training Set, Testing Set and Validation set?
+What about tissue/stage specific expression?
+Also want to